The full-body exercise plan is the ideal entry into strength training and is also quite suitable for a diet.

-Whether you want to look better or lay the foundation for bodybuilding, training the whole body several times a week stands out due to its quick progress.
+Whether you want to look better or lay the foundation for bodybuilding, training the whole body several times a week stands out through its time efficiency.

 In addition, you can concentrate fully on improving your technique and develop a clean execution.

-Even for advanced and professionals this type of training can make sense in various situations.
+Even for advanced and professionals this type of training can make sense on various occasions.

-However, particularly when doing full-body you must always be careful to have the volume properly aligned.
+However, particularly when doing full-body you must always keep an eye to properly align the volume to your conditions.

 In contrast to classic split training, the entire body is trained once in each training session.

 This means, on each training day, ideally, chest, back, shoulders, legs, arms and optionally your abdominal muscles should get targeted.

 What advantages this training concept brings along and what such a plan looks like will be further discussed in this article.